ROS-UWI-Sentry/yolov5/README.md

 For YOLOv5 to launch successfully there must be at least one video source.

-Using the api, the main_control state machine launches a launch file(launch_detector.launch), that runs a bash script(run_script.sh) that determines the amount of video devices connected.
+Using the ROS launch api, the main_control state machine launches a launch file(launch_detector.launch), that runs a bash script(run_script.sh).
+This bash script determines the amount of video devices connected and runs yolov5.
 Both of these scripts are stored in the human_detection package's launch folder.
+In a similar manner there is a launch file for killing the detector.

+run_script.sh runs a python script, stored in the yolov5 folder, to clean up the data returned by the system(data on the amount of devices stored) and produces a neat output of locations of the video devices for yolov5 to read.
 The locations of the found video devices are stored in a text file(streams.txt).

+run_script.sh is where the user must specify the amount of frames to debounce for.
+In this script webcamDebounceFrames specifies the amount of frames needed to have a human present in it sequentially before the detector publishes that a human is present.
+This helps for removing fase positives.

 When detect.py is launched, it is told to read this text file and use the sources written there.

 A future upgrade can be to combine the functions into the detect.py itself or find a way to determine the sorces inside of detect.py.
+Handle the lack of video sorces programmatically and non distructive.

 <a align="left" href="https://apps.apple.com/app/id1452689527" target="_blank">